Table of Contents

 How Does Biometric Authentication Work?

-- Verification: When the user needs to access a system or perform an action requiring authentication, the system captures their biometric data once again.
+- Verification: When the user needs to access a system or perform an action requiring authentication, the system captures their biometric data again.

 - Comparison: The system compares the newly captured biometric data to the stored template.
-If the data matches within a predefined threshold, the user is granted access, ensuring a secure and seamless authentication process.
+If the data matches within a predefined threshold, the user is granted access, ensuring a secure and seamless authentication experience.

 Physiological vs. Behavioral Biometrics

-Top Five Types of Biometric Authentication
+Common Examples of Biometric Authentication

 1. Fingerprint Recognition

 Fingerprint analysis examines the distinct ridge patterns on a user’s fingertips, including arches, loops, whorls, and valleys.
-Due to the statistical improbability of identical fingerprints, this method offers a highly secure form of biometric authentication.
+Due to the statistical improbability of identical fingerprints, this method provides a highly secure form of biometric authentication.

 2. Iris Recognition